 Disappearance and Discovery

 Duncan MacPherson was last seen on August 8, 1989 as he left the Bavarian town of Fuessen and drove south towards Austria and Italy.
-He had to be back in Nuremberg on the evening of August 11 to catch a flight to Scotland, so he only had three days to tour the region.
+He had to be back in Nuremberg on the evening of August 10 to catch a flight to Scotland, so he only had a couple of days to tour the region.
 This was the only lead the MacPhersons had as they embarked on their quest to find him in late August.

 On September 22, 1989--after three weeks of driving all over the Alps--they found his car parked near the gondola station of the Stubai Glacier, a popular ski resort near Innsbruck, Austria, founded by a charismatic author, alpinist, and entrepreneur named Heinrich Klier.